Pros / It received an A for diagnostic consistency.

 Verdict / Norton Utilities improved overall performance by 3.84 percent, which is negligible, but its diagnostic consistency was good, though not perfect.

-Norton is a Symantec brand known more for its security and antivirus software than its PC system utilities software.
-While the features within this suite of Windows utility software are very limited, it did provide significant boot-up improvement, though the overall improvement was below average.
-If you use other Norton software, you’ll find this application easy to use.
-Otherwise, it's a difficult product for novice users.
+Norton is a Symantec brand known more for its security and antivirus software than its PC system utility software.
+While Norton Utilities improved our test computer’s boot speed significantly, its features are limited, and the overall performance improvement it made to our computer was below average.
+If you use other Norton software, you’ll find this application easy to use, but novices will likely consider it difficult.

-With every PC cleaner in our review, we tested how well the software's optimization tools improved PC performance using PCMark 8 to benchmark word and data processing, graphics processing, web-browsing speed and video chat quality.
-In addition, we timed the improvement to the boot-up speed using BootRacer.
-We also ran consistency tests to gauge how trustworthy the app was at detecting errors, as it’s not uncommon for PC system utility software to exaggerate or bloat the scan results.
+We tested how much each PC cleaner’s optimization tools improved computer performance by using PCMark 10 to benchmark word and data processing, graphics processing, web-browsing speed and video chat quality.
+In addition, we timed increases in boot speed using BootRacer.
+We ran consistency tests to gauge each product’s trustworthiness, as it’s not uncommon for PC system utility software to bloat scan results, claiming to find errors that have already been fixed.
 Finally, we evaluated how easy the interface was to use.

-The user experience and interface received a C for both ease of use and ease of installation.
-If you routinely use Norton AntiVirus or other popular Norton software, then the interface is a natural extension of that experience.
-However, if you're a novice user, the user experience can present some complications.
+The program’s user experience and interface both received an A– for ease of use, and the software earned a B– for ease of installation.
+If you routinely use Norton AntiVirus or other popular Norton software, then this application’s interface is a natural extension of that experience.
+The installation process received a lower grade because it required a reboot and didn’t allow for customization.